williammustaffa/jquery.dad.js/README.md

 **Description:**

-Transition time in ms of the drag animation
+Transition time in ms of the drop animation

 ### placeholderTarget